 Revising national standards

 The first endorsement milestone is the start of the periodic review of the national standard, within five years of the previous national approval.
-From this ‘review date’, the national revision process must be completed within two years (second milestone) and the system needs to have successfully passed the assessment by the registered assessor within three years (third milestone).
+This is the 'review date'.

-With the milestones, we are constantly monitoring the endorsed national systems, ensuring they respect their national periodic review processes and continue to meet our benchmarks.
-National systems that miss the milestones risk suspension of their endorsement.
+With the milestones, we are constantly monitoring the endorsed systems, ensuring they respect their national periodic review processes and continue to meet our benchmarks.
+Systems that miss the milestones risk suspension of their endorsement.

-National systems go through a periodic review five years after their national approval (first endorsement milestone).
-The periodic review includes a gap analysis, public consultation and consideration of feedback received while the standard is in force.
+Systems go through a periodic review five years after their national approval (first endorsement milestone).
+The periodic review includes a gap analysis, public consultation, and consideration of feedback received while the standard is in force.

 - The standard is reaffirmed, i.e. the current version is approved with no changes.